zkzkfot/Bayesian-Optimal-Transport-Flow-Matching-with-Conditional-Wasserstein-Distances/README.md

 If this yml file does not work, you can see the requirement.txt file which is original code's setting.
 In our case, we did experiments with RTX4090.

 ## Quick Start
+The main training code is cOT_CIFAR.py file and you can choose different ot_mode (EMD/Random/Sinkhorn).
+We mainly change the arguments with ot_mode (emd, random, sinkhorn_full), batch_OT(100, 500, 1000, 5000, 10000), sinkhorn_eps(0.1, 0.001, 0.00001), and dir_name.

 - Train EMD